 You should start rehearsing for your job interview in front of the mirror and consider the following points:

-• Your look when you are talking.
+- Your look when you are talking.

-• Your body language.
+- Your body language.

-• What the position of your hands and arms is.
+- What the position of your hands and arms is.

-• What your facial expressions are like.
+- What your facial expressions are like.

 Next, you might recruit a friend to help.
 If you know someone who has experience interviewing others, especially someone who is responsible for hiring, ask him to work with you.
 If that person is unavailable, find someone else whose opinion you trust.
 Have him ask you questions and then answer them as if you were on an actual interview.
 To make the situation more realistic, have your friend choose the

 questions to ask.
 If you have friends seeking jobs, you can all practice interviewing together.
 Record videos of yourselves interviewing each other and play them back.
 Reflect on other performances as well as your own.
-Once you did that, the real performance will seem so much easier.
+Once you do that, the real performance will seem so much easier.

-7. Deal with Anxiety
+7. Deal With Your Anxiety

 Interviews make lots of people nervous.
 If your anxiety level is severe, it can spoil your performance on a job interview.
 Many people fear the unknown most, so preparing for the job interview by learning what questions to anticipate, thinking about how you will answer them, and rehearsing for the interview can help reduce this feeling.